Tomas-P/Luciferase-pipeline/README.md

 2. Install Fiji from http://fiji.sc/
 3. Follow the PyJnius install instructions for your OS at https://pyjnius.readthedocs.io/en/stable/installation.html
 4. Use pip to install numpy, pandas, and matplotlib
-5. Download both ui.py and luciferase.py from this repository
-6. Save both files in the same folder on your computer
+5. Download the code from this repository into a folder on your computer

 ## Running
 Run the luciferase.py script under Python 3.5 or later.